-Select session manager, Next option should be Memory Management.
+- Select the session manager, Next option should be Memory Management.

 - The last option to select here is Prefetch Parameters.

 - Now, double click on ‘Enable SuperFetch’ on the right-hand side.

 - The final option to “Disable the SuperFetch” and you are good to finish.

 Now, The below additional steps will help you in a better way to find the solutions of ‘How to Disable SuperFetch’.
-The below steps will redirect you to the same destination, in case the above option are not working for you!
+The below steps will redirect you to the same destination, in case the above option is not working for you!

-Click prefetch parameters folder and make a right click on it.
+- Click the prefetch parameters folder and make a right-click on it.

 - Then select the DWORD value.

 The SuperFetch is designed to detect an SSD drive and switch off prefetch and superfetch by default in Windows 10/8/7.
 However, if you wish to turn off the services manually then you can consider making the steps below;

 - Double click on it and disable options comes right before you.
 You are done after clicking on it!